Abdur-RasheedAde/Fabric_Data_Engineering_Projects-on-World-Report/README.md

 ![Slide1](https://github.com/Abdur-RasheedAde/World_Report_Data_Engineering_Project-Fabric-/blob/main/DE_Architecture.JPG)

 ##  Project Overview
-This is a complete End-to-End Fabric Data Engineering project where PDF, Excel Power Query, Python Beautiful Soup, SQL, Pyspark, lake House and Power BI are explored.
-The project ingest data from multiple sources like the web, pdf and csv into the Fabric Lake house, created a robust Data pipeline in Fabric for the ETL process and stored the data in a LakeHouse Table from where Power BI Visualization Report was built.
+This is a complete End-to-End Fabric Data Engineering project where PDF, Excel Power Query, Python Beautiful Soup, SQL, Pyspark, lake House and Power BI were explored.
+The project ingested data from multiple sources like the web, pdfy,json and csv into the Fabric Lake house, created a robust Data pipeline in Fabric for the ETL process and stored the data in a LakeHouse Table from where Power BI Visualization Report was built.

 ## Data Source:
-1. Web:Data were scrapped from www.worldometers, catking.in and www.geeksforgeeks
+1. Web: Data were scrapped from www.worldometers, catking.in and www.geeksforgeeks
 2. PDF: A pdf file was downloaded from this website [Click to download pdf](https://www.miles-and-more.com/content/dam/mmg/pdf/191029_BLOOM_Laendertabelle_EN_FINAL.pdf)
 3. Json: Data was also extracted from this json file 👉 [Download_json_file](https://github.com/Abdur-RasheedAde/Fabric_Data_Engineering_Projects/blob/main/continent-populations.json)